twolfson/nightlife/cities/japan_tokyo.md

 ## Bar Quest
 - Large room with small dancefloor, small bar, and lots of tables
     - Club-like atmosphere with lights and lazers
+- Went on a Friday
+    - 1k cover with 1 drink ticket
+    - At 4AM, had a crowd but not packed
+    - After 5AM, started crowding and never emptied
 - Went on a Saturday
     - 1k cover with 1 drink ticket
     - At 4AM, dancefloor is crowded but danceable